Arizona Republicans propose legalizing the murder of immigrants who pass through their ranches |

 “If a farmer owns a 4,000-hectare ranch, maybe his house is two kilometers from where he is, but if he sees someone on his property, can he approach him and throw him off his property?
 I propose an amendment to be able to correct this,” Heap assured the members of the Judicial Committee on February 14.
 The representative from Mesa, a suburb of Phoenix, said the goal of his proposal was to correct a loophole in the law that has led to a “growing number of immigrants and human traffickers moving through ranches and farms.”

 Last week, the Lower House of the local Congress voted on a series of harsh measures to stop the migratory flow that reaches the border state.
-Democratic legislators have considered that the rules approved by the Republican majority are based on the controversial SB 1070, a controversial rule that criminalized undocumented immigrants in 2010 and was later rescinded after several federal judicial appeals.
+Democratic legislators have considered that the rules approved by the Republican majority are based on the controversial SB 1070, a controversial rule that criminalized undocumented immigrants in 2010 and was later rescinded following several federal judicial appeals.

-“We keep talking about the migrants who are flooding our country as if they were agricultural workers from Guatemala looking for a better life.” […] when what is happening on the southern border is a humanitarian crisis,” Heaps said in Congress last week.
+“We keep talking regarding the migrants who are flooding our country as if they were agricultural workers from Guatemala looking for a better life.” […] when what is happening on the southern border is a humanitarian crisis,” Heaps said in Congress last week.
 The congressman assured that immigrants from Senegal, Bangladesh and China are arriving in the area.

 Heaps’ proposal, however, comes days before Arizona courts hold a trial that will gain national attention.
 George Alan Kelly, a 73-year-old rancher, will be in the dock March 21 charged with second-degree murder.
 In January 2023, Kelly shot a group of migrants crossing his ranch on the outskirts of Nogales.
 Gabriel Cuen Buitimea, 48, died in the incident.